-A notary public is an individual commissioned by the State of Indiana to screen individuals signing important documents — including wills, property deeds, marriage licenses and adoption papers.
-Notaries deter fraud by verifying individuals’ identity and ensuring that all parties understand the implications of the documents they sign.
+A Notary Public is an individual commissioned by the State of Indiana to serve as an impartial witness and fraud deterrent for legally significant documents such as wills, property deeds, marriage licenses and adoption papers.
+Notaries defer fraud by verifying individuals’ identity and ensuring that all parties understand the contents of the documents they sign.

 A notary public must notify the Secretary of State’s office within 30 days if he or she changes any of the information below:

 Create an INBiz account (or log in to your existing account), add your commission, and select "Edit License" from the dashboard.

 To become a notary, an individual must meet the following requirements:

 All notaries must use a seal that includes the following requirements:

 Note: The Secretary of State’s office does not provide or sell notary stamps or seals, nor can the office recommend where to obtain supplies, training or bonds.
 Seals and stamps can be purchased at retail stores or through notary supply vendors.